-If a rider is looking to do multi-climate adventure riding, look to stock items that have removable shells, like fleece, so the rider is comfortable with varying wind conditions.
+If a rider is looking to do multi-climate adventure riding, look to stock items that have removable shells, so the rider is comfortable with varying wind conditions.

 Always look for jackets that are waterproof.
 Although the forecast calls for sun, an unexpected storm may hinder a rider if they are not prepared.
 The great thing about waterproof material is that it is typically lightweight and allows for ease of movement.

 Venting is essential in motorcycle clothing and having the option to zip or unzip a vent depending on weather or temperature gives the rider more freedom to choose how they want their clothing to adapt.

 Armor in clothing is an important aspect to riding, just as much as a helmet is to the rider.
 Look for clothing with armor that is CE rated, to guarantee protection.